sequel-labs/yext/README.md

 ### Step 4: Place the Yext Answers Experience on your Drupal site

+Go to Config -> Search -> Yext and fill out your Yext account details

 Finally, navigate the the Structure -> Block Layout tab of your Drupal admin.
-Now that the module has been installed, you will be able to place the "Yext Answers Bar" and "Yext Answers Results" blocks on your Drupal site.
+Now that the module has been installed, you will be able to place the "Yext Search Bar" and "Yext Search Results" blocks on your Drupal site.
 Each block that you place on your site will need to be configured with the necessary information from your Yext Answers Experience.

 About Answers